See how to make a tote bag using my best free market bag pattern in 3 sizes. And it's more than just a tote - see why I call it a two-in-one pattern!

 See how to sew a tote bag like this one, now.
 Also, don't forget to scroll down for even more tips to make this market bag pattern work for you - better, easier, and quicker!

-The finished sizes are as follows:
+The finished sizes of the market bag are as follows:

 For the Large Market Tote